 To quantify the individual identifying information, we use surprisal, measured in terms of self-information of the genotypes:

-IIIVk=gk,j=IVk=gk,j=-log⁡(pVk=gk,j)
+ICIVk=gk,j=IVk=gk,j=-log⁡(pVk=gk,j)

-where Vk is an eQTL genotype RV and g (gϵ{0,1,2}) is a specific genotype for G, pG=g is the probability (frequency) of the genotype in the sample set and III denotes the individual identifying information.
+where Vk is the RV that represents the k^th eQTL genotype and g (gϵ{0,1,2}) is a specific genotype for G, pG=g is the probability (frequency) of the genotype in the sample set and ICI denotes the individual identifying information.
 Assessing this relation, the genotypes that have low frequencies have high identifying information, as expected.
 Given multiple eQTL genotypes, assuming that they are independent, the total individual identifying information is simply summation of those:

-III{V1=g1,j,V2=g2,j,…,VN=gN,j}=-k=1NlogpVk=gk,j.
+ICI{V1=v1,j,V2=v2,j,…,VN=vN,j}=-k=1NlogpVk=vk,j.

 [[Predictability: Exponential of the conditional distribution given the gene expression levels]]

 We measure the predictability of eQTL genotypes using an entropy based measure.
 Given the genotype RV, Vk, and the correlated gene expression RV, Ek,